shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 16. Track Assignments/Projects Worked on/Finished
 ### Non-functional Requirements
 ### Summary
-- s
+- The user will have the ability to check off and list their projects/assignments to see what they have done and what still needs to be done
-### Actors
+## Actors
-- the user
+- User
-- the flash card
+- System
+….

-### Preconditions
+## Preconditions
-- the user must be signed in.
-- the
+- User has an account
+- User is logged in
-### Triggers
+## Triggers
+- User initially clicks “assignments”
+- User clicks “add assignments”
+- User clicks on an assignment

-### Primary Sequence
+## Primary Sequence
-- step 1 action
-- step 2 action
+- User is brought to calendar view
+- User clicks add assignments
+- User is prompted with form to enter assignment name, description, and date due
-- etc
+- User submits
+- System inputs data into user account
+- System shows on calendar
-### Primary Postconditions
+## Primary Postconditions
--postcondition
-- postcondition
-- etc
+- User has assignments listed on their account and their due dates
+- User can “close” assignments and mark them as done aiding in productivity and time management
-### Alternate Sequences
+## Alternate Sequences
-- Only if you have alt seq
-- Step 1 alt. seq.
-- step 2 alt. seq.
-- etc
+- User clicks on an assignment
+- User is prompted with assignment information
+- User can close assignment to remove it from the calendar
+- System add assignment to finished list
 ### Alternate Trigger
 ### Alternate Postconditions